 While the French do acknowledge the event, it’s much less of a big deal that it is in some other countries.

-That's not to say it isn't marked though – a survey done last year by Maison Budget found that some 45 percent of French households were planning to put up Halloween decorations in their homes and 37 percent to decorate the outside of their houses with spiders' webs or witches on broomsticks.
+That’s not to say it isn’t marked though – a 2019 survey by Maison Budget found that some 45 percent of French households were planning to put up Halloween decorations in their homes and 37 percent to decorate the outside of their houses with spiders’ webs or witches on broomsticks.

 However 46 percent firmly believed it’s just a commercial festival and 19 percent thought it’s just for kids.